-Important: The NAR reports active listings, and although there is some variability across the country in what is considered active, most "contingent short sales" are not included.
+Important note: The NAR reports active listings, and although there is some variability across the country in what is considered active, most "contingent short sales" are not included.
 "Contingent short sales" are strange listings since the listings were frequently NEVER on the market (they were listed as contingent), and they hang around for a long time - they are probably more closely related to shadow inventory than active inventory.
 However when we compare inventory to 2005, we need to remember there were no "short sale contingent" listings in 2005.
 In the areas I track, the number of "short sale contingent" listings is also down sharply year-over-year.

 Click on graph for larger image.